Georges-Henri Daigle

 The streets were silent as I slowly passed through them.
 I watched people come out of their buildings and walk mindlessly towards their work or to their cars, like they were on autopilot.
 I could see many others gripping their steering wheels tightly, too tightly in some cases, and smoking one puff after the next in rapid succession.
 These people were stressing themselves out about their day’s tasks before they had even begun, and for a moment I felt better about my situation.
 As strange as things may have gotten, at least I’m not stuck behind some desk crunching numbers repeatedly for the sake of some corporate overlord who doesn’t even acknowledge my existence as anything but an asset to him, or a drain on resources to be removed if I’m not profitable enough.

-By Georges-Henri Daigle2 months ago in Fiction
+By Georges-Henri Daigleabout a year ago in Fiction

 Recipient Unknown